 The default settings are right for most people out of the gate.
 For those who demand more of their controller, we have some advanced features:

-5V tolerant I2C pins so you won't have to worry about a thing when hooking up an I2C device like an OLED or trackball board;
+- 5V tolerant I2C pins so you won't have to worry when hooking up an I2C device like an OLED or trackball board;

-Runs at 3.6V for better 5V signal compatibility so your LEDs will listen better to those smooth colour change commands;
+- Runs at 3.6V for better 5V signal compatibility so your LEDs will listen better to those smooth colour change commands (according to data sheets, 3.5V is the minimum to reliably talk with LEDs);

 - Debug pads to be able to better look into microcontroller behaviour when you really need to.